Customizing your Nikon Z 9 settings will enable you to get the highest performance out of this flagship mirrorless camera.

 AF-area mode: 3D

 3D Tracking is my favorite AF mode of all time.
 It was present in the Nikon D750 and D850 that I have used and I am thrilled to see it back with the Nikon Z 9.
+Read more about the Autofocus modes of the Z 9 in detail.

 Custom Settings Menu